Up to 60% off sofas & mattresses — limited‑time deals.

 Who it is best for

-• Narrow entries, tight staircases, small elevators
+• Narrow entries, tight stairs, and small elevators

 • Sectionals and sleepers that need partial breakdown